 WiFi: Internet is complimentary and moderately fast.

-Service: In an effort to live up to its mission of being the most luxurious hotel in town, a staff member will escort you through the hotel wherever you need to go.
+Service: In an effort to live up to its mission of being the most ostentatious hotel in town, a staff member will escort you through the hotel wherever you need to go.
 This appears to not be optional.
 No matter where you want to go — restaurant, pool, bar, lobby, elevator — a valet will rush to your side and escort you, whether you want it or not.
 They have cameras everywhere, so it’s impossible to come or go without the staff knowing.
 It’s all quite comical, really, and it takes a while to get used to.
-But if you ever need anything, there will always be someone nearby.
+But if you ever need anything, there will always be someone watching you.

 Cost: $288, plus taxes and fees = $333 per night.
 That rate is competitive with the Park Hyatt, which up until now had been the only true luxury hotel in District 1.

-Bottom line: For better or worse, this is one of the most ostentatious hotels I’ve ever seen.
+Bottom line: For better or worse, this is one of the most overelaborate hotels I’ve ever seen.
 It is also the nicest new hotel to be built in District 1 since the Park Hyatt more than a decade ago.
 The staff is incredibly inexperienced at luxury service, so there will be a long, steep learning curve to overcome.
 The design of the lobby is seriously hard to stomach, while the atmosphere in Cafe Cardinal is truly quite beautiful, so it’s a mixed bag of aesthetics.
 It’s my guess that this hotel will become the preferred hotel for the rich Chinese businessmen who are rapidly transforming the Saigon skyline and business culture.
 But I think most Western leisure travelers will most likely still prefer the Park Hyatt just up the street.

 The Reverie Saigon